 Shall we continue and see another sculpture that reaches even higher into the sky?

 This work is called Askew.
 Does Askew look like some kind of tree?
 Perhaps it looks like the trees that grow here in North Carolina.
 Does it look like a crape myrtle or a dogwood tree?
 What can you tell me about crape myrtle trees and dogwood trees?
 Crape myrtle trees are known for their colorful and long lasting flowers, while the blossoms on dogwood trees are the North Carolina state flower.
 Perhaps Askew doesn’t look like either one.
-After all, crape myrtle trees and dogwood trees are relatively small, and this tree-like sculpture is nearly fifty-feet tall!
+After all, crape myrtle trees and dogwood trees are relatively small, and this tree-like sculpture is nearly forty seven-feet tall!
 Perhaps this work looks more like the longleaf pine, the North Carolina state tree that today grows up to more than one hundred feet tall.
 Do you know your state tree and flower?

 The artist who made this sculpture calls it a dendroid.
 This means it has many looping and spreading “branches” that seem to grow out of its trunk.
 What do you think it is made of?
 It is made of stainless steel that reflects the sun and sky.
 How did the artist create a sense of balance and proportion in his work?
 Some of the branches are quite thick and other branches are as thin as the tiniest, tiniest straw.
 How do the individual parts come together as a whole?
 How is the work balanced?
 Is it symmetrical?
 Asymmetrical?
 It is asymmetrical.
 Does its asymmetry give it a sense of movement?
 How so?
 Is there anything you wonder about?
 Do you wonder how the artist made it?
 He carefully cut, shaped, welded, polished and combined many pieces of metal pipe.
 Use your language arts skills.
 Is this tree-like sculpture whimsical?
 Magical?
 Alive?
 The artist was inspired by real trees found in nature.
 Was he successful?
 Unsuccessful?
 How so?
 If you are lucky to see this work in person, perhaps you will spy a bird perched at the top!